-Upon receipt of the signed contract, your CUBill&Pay account will be charged the required nonrefundable deposit outlined in the Program Costs page.
-Check your CUBill&Pay account in myCUInfo to view this charge.
+Upon receipt of the signed contract, your CU Bursar account will be charged the required nonrefundable deposit outlined in the Program Costs page.
+Check your Bursar account (Students log in to Buff Portal; Authorized payers log in to CUBill&Pay) to view this charge.
 You can either make the deposit payment online or you can send payment to the CU Boulder Bursar's office.
-Credit cards are not accepted.

 All policies and conditions set forth in the sections below are incorporated and made part of this agreement.